tomleavy/mimi-arch-draft/draft-aegis-mimi-arch-latest.md

 then client handles are only unique within scope of the client's domain.

-If the Provider is configured to use accounts then a client handle is defined to be the concatenation of its account handel followed by its end point handle seperated by a "/".
+If the Provider is configured to use accounts then a client handle is defined to be the concatenation of its account handle followed by its end point handle seperated by a "/".
 When accounts are not used the client handle is simply its end point handle.